Trengland/Bootcamp-Connect/README.md

 node.js\
 handlebars.js\
 MySQL Database\
-SQL ORM
+SQL ORM\
+Bootstrap\
+ChatGPT

 ## Enhancements
 Comment section - to make personal comments on other users bios.\
-Avatar creation - for each individual user.
+Avatar creation - for each individual user.\
+Ability to generate similarities you have with other users.\
+Additional infroamtion gathered for the bio.\
+Ability to create your own Bio questions.\
+Add a photo section to each bio with a photo limit of 5 or 10.\

 ## License